Alerts - Administrator Guide - Cortex XDR - Cortex - Security Operations

 Learn more about the Alerts page in Cortex XDR.

-The Alerts page consolidates non-informational alerts from your detection sources to enable you to efficiently and effectively triage the events you see each day.
-By analyzing the alert, you can better understand the cause of what happened and the full story with context to validate whether an alert requires additional action.
-Cortex XDR supports saving 2M alerts per 4000 agents or 20 terabytes, half of the alerts are allocated for informational alerts and half for severity alerts.
+The Alerts page consolidates all non-informational alerts from your detection sources This helps you efficiently triage the events you see each day.
+By analyzing an alert, you can better understand the cause of the alert, and take actions where required.
+The default alert retention period in Cortex XDR is 186 days.

-By default, the Alerts page displays the alerts received over the last seven days.
-Every 12 hours, Cortex XDR enforces a cleanup policy to remove the oldest alerts that exceed the maximum alerts limit.
+By default, the Alerts page displays the security alerts received over the last seven days.
+Every 12 hours, the system enforces a cleanup policy to remove the oldest alerts once the maximum limit is exceeded.

-Cortex XDR processes and displays the name of users in the following standardized format, also termed “normalized user”.
+Cortex XDR processes and displays the names of users in the following standardized format, also termed “normalized user”.

 <company domain>\<username>